dndmein-rgb/FlashChat/README.md

 - [shadcn/ui Documentation](https://ui.shadcn.com) - Re-usable components built with Radix UI
 - [TypeScript Documentation](https://www.typescriptlang.org/docs/) - JavaScript with syntax for types

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments